-What should you expect from a pediatric physiotherapy session at our clinic?
+What should you expect from a pediatric physiotherapy session?

 The first session consists of the assessment.
-The physiotherapist will fill out a questionnaire in order to understand your child’s problem and will then conduct an examination by observing your child move, seeing how he or she walks and performing the appropriate tests to evaluate your child.
+The physiotherapist will fill out a questionnaire in order to understand your child’s problem.
+He or she will then conduct an examination by observing your child move, seeing how they walk, and performing the appropriate tests to evaluate your child.